What is the current status of the partnership to create NC Children’s?

 For NC Children’s to be among the best children’s hospitals in the nation, it must meet the needs of patients and their families, providers, students, and researchers.
 As the planning for the clinical programs, infrastructure, technology, and operational processes begins, the input from all these stakeholders is crucial.

-The planning groups will be guided by demonstrated best practices from the most respected and experienced independent children's hospitals in the nation, and peer-reviewed evidence as indicated.
+NC Children’s workstreams are guided by demonstrated best practices from the most respected and experienced independent children's hospitals in the nation, and peer-reviewed evidence as indicated.

 I work at UNC Children’s or Duke Children’s.
 Will my benefits or employment change when NC Children’s opens?